dragonknight919/aws-terraform-web-application/README.md

 If you want to test new code, you would have to wait until CloudFront updates.
 To temporarily overcome this problem, you can set the Terraform variable `-var='insecure=true'` during `apply`.
 This strips all read protection from S3.
+(When redeploying the app with this option Terraform might fail during apply because of some racing condition in S3, but rerunning Terraform apply solves this.)
-Then you can access your website content via the S3 endpoint immediately (or eventually consistent...) after updating.
+Then you can access your website content via the S3 endpoint immediately after updating.

 ### Redeploying APIs